SWOT-community/SWOT-galleries/docs/hydrology/PLD.rst

 Add a new lake
 =================
-To add a new lake or update an existing lake, you must provide us with a shapefile with updated geometry and information (  :download:`click to download the shapefile template to use <proposal_to_update_pld.zip>`).
+To add a new lake or update an existing lake, you must provide us with a shapefile with updated geometry and information (  :download:`click to download the shapefile template to use <proposal_to_update_pld.gpkg>`).

 Note that you must meet the following fields requirements.